ejmastnak/fmf-seminar/README.md

 - The bibliography files are managed using the `biblatex` package with the `biber` backend; the paper's bibliography uses the `atlasbiblatex` style.
 - The project's `tex` files were compiled with [John Collins' `latexmk` script](https://ctan.org/pkg/latexmk/).
 Regular `pdflatex` also works but can give unexpected results with bibliography references.

-- Figures were created with the `Inkscape` vector graphics application; I used the `TexText` extension to incorporate LaTeX code into the figures.
-All files in `svg-figure-files` are saved in Inkscape's `Inkscape SVG` format.
+- Figures were created with the `Inkscape` vector graphics application; I used the [TexText](https://textext.github.io/textext/) extension to incorporate LaTeX code into the figures.
+All files in the `svg-figure-files` directory are saved in Inkscape's `Inkscape SVG` format.

 ### About the Seminar course at FMF